avkliskova/sverona.github.io/content/blog/project-euler.md

 tags: [code, fun, challenge, project-euler, 2021]
 ---

 [Project Euler](https://projecteuler.net) is how I taught myself Python in high school, and so I find it incredibly nostalgic.
-It took 13-year-old me a lot of Googling and a few months to get through the first 100 problems.
+It took 13-year-old me a lot of Googling and a few months to get through the first 100 problems.{{% sidenote %}} Why 100 specifically?
+Because I wanted to write this post honestly and those are the ones I'm allowed to talk about without them locking my account or something.{{% /sidenote %}}

 10-odd years and a graduate degree later, I decided to come back and solve them as fast as I could.
 I'm no competitive programmer, but 24 hours seemed reasonable.
 Fortunately, I lack the stamina to code for that long, so I did it over a few days instead.
 I started on 19 January a little after 1400 and finished two days later at 1500, and probably spent less than half of that time coding, but who knows.

-(Why 100 specifically?
-Because I wanted to write this post honestly and those are the ones I'm allowed to talk about without them locking my account or something.)

 ## How this was possible in the first place {#how-this-was-possible-in-the-first-place}